vccvisualization/vccvisualization.github.io/_alumni/agus.md

 name:       Marco Agus

 #your role in the vis group
-role:       Research Engineer
+role:       Alumnus (former Research Engineer)

 #link to your image
 image:      ./images/people/agus.jpg

 #your email address
-email:      marco.agus@kaust.edu.sa
+email:      MAgus@hbku.edu.qa

 #your phone number (optional)
 #phone:      +966 (0) 12-808-xxxx

 #your address at the VCC
-address:    Visual Computing Center, Bldg.
+#address:    Visual Computing Center, Bldg.
 1<br>4700 King Abdullah University of Science and Technology<br>Thuwal 23955-6900, Saudi Arabia

 #a brief description of yourself
 #info:       Here's a brief description about myself